Gravastars on the brane with a timelike extra dimension: Introduction

-In recent years, gravastars have attracted considerable interest, and a variety of stable configurations have been constructed within both GR and modified gravity theories~\cite{G1,G2,G3,G4,G5,G6,RS2}.
 Since the avoidance of singularities is fundamentally a UV effect, it is particularly compelling to investigate gravastar solutions in frameworks that modify GR at high energies, where quantum gravitational corrections are expected to play a dominant role.
 The motivation for considering gravastars in a braneworld framework arises from the ultraviolet sensitivity of gravitational collapse, where classical four-dimensional general relativity is expected to receive significant corrections.
-While gravastar solutions can be constructed in GR, their stability typically requires imposed anisotropies, exotic equations of state, or infinitesimally thin shells.
+While gravastar solutions can be constructed in GR, their physical viability typically requires imposed anisotropies, exotic equations of state, or infinitesimally thin shells.
 In braneworld gravity, the effective four-dimensional field equations acquire high-energy quadratic stress--energy corrections and non-local Weyl terms sourced by the bulk geometry, which become dominant at the energy scales relevant for compact objects.
 These geometrically induced contributions naturally generate effective repulsive gravity, intrinsic pressure anisotropy, and a reduced (or negative) active gravitational mass on the brane, thereby providing a theoretically grounded mechanism for stabilizing non-singular gravastars without introducing ad hoc matter sectors, while simultaneously offering potentially observable deviations from classical black hole phenomenology.